bethankreeves/bethankreeves.github.io/_pages/about.md

 Working as an Insight and Analytics Executive at Vodafone Business, and gearing my career in the direction of Data Science, this site will hold details of my progress and future endeavours.

-I currently hold a BSc in Mathematics, Operational Research and Statistics, a Postgraduate Certificate in Computer Science and am joining UEL as a Data Science Doctoral candidate this September.
+I currently hold a BSc in Mathematics, Operational Research and Statistics and a Postgraduate Certificate in Computer Science.
+I am excited to be joining UEL as a Data Science Doctoral candidate this September.

 I will be undertaking th doctorate on a part-time basis with the intetion of directing my research towards geosocial networks online across the UK in comparison with access to, and use of, Child and Adolescent Mental Health Services.